DanteVFX/Light-Switch-Solaris/README.md

 1. Copy the code.
 2. Create a new Tool in the shelf Bar.
 3. Paste the code into the Script tab.

+### Recomendatio:
+To avoid problems with repetitive names when transferring lights, always add a prefix.